nspector8/ArduPilot-WP-Loiter-Radius-Controller/Documentation/INSTALLATION.md

 1 = Meters
 ```

-This parameter only affects the OSD display.
+This parameter only affects the OSD loiter radius display.

 It is independent from: